navtejrawat43/Water-quality-analysis-using-Autoencoders/README.md

 # Water Quality Analysis Using Autoencoders 🚰🔬

 ## 📌 Overview
-This project aims to analyze water quality of Uttrakhand based on multiple parameters.The project has taken the data from the official website of Uttrakhand Government website.
+This project aims to analyze water quality of Uttrakhand based on multiple parameters.The project has taken the data from the official website of Uttrakhand Government .
 Water quality is assessed using key indicators such as:

 - **Temperature (°C)**
 - **pH Level**